Herriman City Support

 Overview

-• Business development: The complex could attract new commercial businesses and strengthen the existing commercial base, fostering a more vibrant local economy.
+• Business growth: The complex may attract new commercial development and strengthen existing businesses.

-• Long-term sustainability: Revenue generated by the complex would help the City more effectively manage its future costs as the community grows.
+• Long-term sustainability: A diversified tax base helps the City plan and manage services as the community grows.

 Meeting Community Playing Field Needs

-Herriman’s youth sports leagues currently face a shortage of fields, with some teams traveling to other cities for practices and games.
-The athletic complex would fulfill these needs while hosting regional and national tournaments that attract visitors to the City.
+Herriman’s youth sports leagues currently face a shortage of available playing fields, sometimes requiring teams to travel to other cities.
+If constructed, the athletic complex would help address these needs and provide space for regional and national tournaments.

 Key Sports Benefits of a Complex:

-• Serve as a host location more than a dozen tournaments annually for various sports.
+• Serve as a host location for more than a dozen tournaments annually for various sports.

 • Improved recreational opportunities for residents of all ages.

 “Creek Ridge” property (29 acres): Directly across the future extension of 6400 West from the athletic complex site.
-Shift from a planned regional park or sporting complex to residential use with up to 136 single-family homes.
-Swapping land uses with the athletic complex site.
+Transition from regional park to 136 single-family homes.
+The site originally proposed for the complex has swapped uses with this parcel.

-“Big Bend Cove” property (2.54 acres): Transition from public property to 11 single-family residential lots, which is consistent with current zoning.
-Previously identified as a potential fire station location, which has been permanently relocated to the southwestern side of the “Sorrento” property (the fire station relocation is independent of the athletic complex).
+“Big Bend Cove” property (2.54 acres): City-owned parcel transitioned to 11 private residential lots, consistent with existing zoning.
+Previously considered for a fire station site (now relocated to the southwest portion of the Sorrento property).

-“Sorrento” property (previously known as the “Walker” property) (18 acres): Transition to a maximum of 113 single-family detached residential homes.
+“Sorrento” property (previously known as the “Walker” property) (18 acres): Approved for up to 113 single-family detached residential homes.
 This property was previously expected to house a public works facility, which will be located elsewhere.

 Teton Ranch and Olympia Adjustments